检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Backing Up an ECS Scenarios Cloud Backup and Recovery (CBR) enhances data integrity and service continuity.
 For example, if an ECS or EVS disk is faulty or a misoperation causes data loss, you can use data backups to quickly restore data.
 This section describes how to back up ECSs

-Installing UniAgent on an ECS Scenario Self-service O&M operations on ECSs such as hostname change and online password reset depend on UniAgent provided by Application Operations Management (AOM).
-If UniAgent is not installed or the installation failed, you need to log in to the ECS
+Installing UniAgent on an ECS Scenarios Self-service O&M operations on ECSs such as hostname change and online password reset depend on UniAgent provided by Application Operations Management (AOM).
+If UniAgent is not installed or the installation failed, you need to log in to the

-Viewing ECS Metrics Scenarios The cloud platform provides Cloud Eye, which monitors the running statuses of your ECSs.
+Viewing ECS Metrics Scenarios The cloud platform provides Cloud Eye, which monitors the statuses of your ECSs.
 You can obtain the monitoring metrics of each ECS on the management console.
-There a short time delay between transmission and display of monitoring data.
-The status
+There is a short time delay between transmission and display of monitoring data.
+The status of

 Attaching a Disk to an ECS Scenarios If the existing disks of an ECS fail to meet service requirements, for example, due to insufficient disk space or poor disk performance, you can attach more available EVS disks to the ECS, or purchase more disks (choosing Storage > Elastic Volume